Care Providers

 The administration of anesthesia is only one facet of the anesthesia provider’s role while volunteering for Operation Smile.
 They also work closely with nurses, pediatricians, pediatric intensivists and cleft surgeons to conduct our patients’ pre-surgical comprehensive health evaluations – a critical step to determine who will be able to receive surgery during a medical program.

-Dr. Marcelo Teixeira dos Santos of Brazil added: “We have many critical situations and we need to act very quickly in a safe way…
+Dr. Marcelo Teixeira dos Santos of Brazil added: “We have many critical situations, and we need to act very quickly in a safe way…

-Patients aren’t the only people our volunteer anesthesiologist serve on our medical programs.
+Patients aren’t the only people our volunteer anesthesiologist serves on our medical programs.
 Key agents of Operation Smile’s commitment to building surgical capacity where we work, they also host educational lectures and hands-on training for local medical professionals during medical programs.
 Anesthesia training is also incorporated into our surgical training rotations in Ethiopia, Rwanda and Madagascar – places in dire need of surgical workforce development.

 Like every member of the Operation Smile medical volunteer community, showing compassion for patients and their families is a close second to safety.

-“On every mission, I am able to identify a few kids that face problems greater than the rest,” said Dr. Chris Erkmann, an anesthesiologist of 33 years who works at Mercy Hospital in St. Louis.
+“On every [program], I am able to identify a few kids that face problems greater than the rest,” said Dr. Chris Erkmann, an anesthesiologist of 33 years who works at Mercy Hospital in St. Louis.
 “Perhaps it’s the nature of their condition, their family’s lack of acceptance or the terror they face – all of these are challenges that I accept in trying to relate to them – to show them the love, compassion and acceptance that I’m willing to share.

 *Global Standards of Care © 2006, 2015 Operation Smile, Inc. All Rights Reserved.